martin-conur/quackformers/README.md

 IO Error: Extension '<name>.duckdb_extension' could not be loaded: The specified module could not be found
 ```
 This was resolved by using python 3.12

+## Roadmap

+Here are the planned features and improvements for **Quackformers**:

+1. **Faster Embedding Implementation**
+   - Currently, embeddings are generated row by row.
+The goal is to implement a more efficient method to embed entire columns or chunks at once.

+2. **Jina Integration**
+   - Add support for Jina-based embedding functionality.
+This feature is currently a work in progress (WIP) and will be available soon.

+3. **Return Arrays Instead of Strings**
+   - Modify the output format to return arrays directly instead of strings for better usability and performance.

+Stay tuned for updates as these features are implemented!